by Charles Volkert, Esq.

 Charles A. Volkert is executive director of Robert Half Legal®,

-law firms and corporate legal departments.
-Based in Menlo Park, Calif., Robert Half Legal has offices in major cities throughout the
+a leading staffing service specializing in the placement of attorneys, paralegals, legal administrators and other legal professionals with law firms and corporate legal departments.
+The company also provides managed review and e-discovery services.
+Based in Menlo Park, Calif., Robert Half Legal has offices in major North American and international markets.

 If you'd like to suggest future Career Talk article topics, submit your idea.

 Read more career related articles from the archives.

 My main career goal in the new year is to find a new paralegal position with expanded responsibilities and better compensation.
 Although I'm eager to tackle a job search, I'm wondering if it would be better to wait because I'm afraid employers won't be thinking about hiring during the holidays.
 What do you think?

 Conventional wisdom might suggest that employers will wait until the new year to embark on new initiatives, such as adding staff, but that's not necessarily the case.
 After all, people are always leaving jobs for one reason or another, irrespective of the time of year, or needs may arise that require firms to add staff now, rather than later.

 A recent survey by Robert Half Legal seems to support this thinking.
 It found that nearly one-third (31 percent) of lawyers interviewed said their law firm or company planned to expand or add new positions in the second half (July through December) of 2013.

 So, yes, go ahead and launch your job search.
 You may actually have an advantage as the year winds down.
 Here's why: